John M. Hemphill: Early life

 Hemphill was born in 1892 in Chester County, Pennsylvania to the local political Hemphill family, which had served as judges, district attorneys and state representatives since colonial times.
 He was the son of Elijah Dallett Hemphill (1845–1937) and Rebecca Micklel Hemphill (1848–1925).

 Hemphill graduated from the University of Pennsylvania law school as a member of Kappa Sigma fraternity.

 Career

 After graduation, he quickly became involved in the local Democratic party and in organized opposition to the Eighteenth Amendment.
 In 1928 he was named a delegate for Pennsylvania to the Democratic National Convention, supporting Al Smith due to his anti-prohibition platform.

 Hemphill served as a Captain in the United States Army during World War I, seeing combat in the Marne, Saint-Mihiel, and the Meuse–Argonne offensive.
-He was also a lawyer, and a partner at the offices of Hemphill & Brewster, and later Lewis, Wolff, Gourney & Hemphill, during which he legally challenged the 18th amendment and sought it's repeal.
+He was also a lawyer, and a partner at the offices of Hemphill & Brewster, and later Lewis, Wolff, Gourney & Hemphill, during which he legally challenged the 18th amendment and sought its repeal.